eliteboard/baremetal_c/eliteboard_v1/Template/readme.md

 # Eliteboard C-Project Template
-This template contains all files required for setting up a new C project for the Eliteboard.<br>
+This template contains all files required for setting up a new C project for the Eliteboard.
 Make sure to check the repository out with the `--recurse-submodules` option to also get periph_drivers.

 ## Prerequisites